Skip to main contentIBM Quantum Documentation

 Output:

-with pulse.build(backend, name='custom') as my_schedule:
+with pulse.build(backend, name="custom") as my_schedule:

-pulse.play(Gaussian(duration=64, amp=0.2, sigma=8), pulse.drive_channel(0))
+Gaussian(duration=64, amp=0.2, sigma=8), pulse.drive_channel(0)

-circ.add_calibration('my_custom_gate', [0], my_schedule, [3.14, 1])
+circ.add_calibration("my_custom_gate", [0], my_schedule, [3.14, 1])

 # Alternatively: circ.add_calibration(custom_gate, [0], my_schedule)